 When performing a breast lift to correct sagging, your surgeon will select one of a handful of breast lift types.
 One of the most important components of each lift type is the type of incision used.

 While all breast lift types and incisions offer the same general outcome—lifting of the breasts—the method your surgeon decides to use will depend on several factors, including the weight and size of your breasts, the amount of excess skin to be excised, whether an implant is in place, the degree of breast ptosis (sagging), and the size of the areolas.

-Incisions: Wise Pattern
+Wise Pattern Breast Lift

 Benelli Breast Lift

-This breast lift is perfect for 1st degree Ptosis (mild sagging) where less than 2 cm of excess skin needs to be excised.
-Since this type of breast lift is less invasive due to less skin manipulation and cutting, the healing and recovery will be somewhat easier than some other breast lift types.
-This also means that there are fewer risks and complications.
+The Benelli breast lift is perfect for first degree ptosis (mild sagging) where less than two centimeters of excess skin needs to be excised.
+Because this type of breast lift is less invasive than others, the healing and recovery will be somewhat easier.
+This also means there are fewer breast lift risks and complications.

 Lollipop Breast Lift

-The “Crescent” Breast Lift
+Crescent Breast Lift

-The crescent lift can be suitable for those who are also having breast augmentation done simultaneously if the breast requires only minor repositioning with reshaping (which is what the placement of the implant will achieve).
+The crescent lift can be suitable for those who are having breast augmentation done simultaneously, if the breast requires only minor repositioning with reshaping, which is what the placement of the implant will achieve.